turbulencia/tlab/README.md

 **Arrays**

-* The inner-most index is the streamwise direction
+* The inner-most index is the first (streamwise) direction
-* The outer-most index is the spanwise direction
+* The outer-most index is the third (spanwise) direction
 * MPI domain decomposition in these two directions